COSC3020/mystery-function-ross223/README.md

 }
 ```

-This function returns the largest alphabet character in a given string.
-For instance, if given a string "abc" the character "c" will be returned.
+This function returns the largest character in a given array.
+For instance, if the function is given ['a', 'b', 'c'] then it will return 'c'.
+It refers to letters in their unicode counterparts, and since strings are stored as arrays it works with those as well.